Adrian Flux

 Adrian Flux is a British insurance broker that has its head office at East Winch Hall in King's Lynn, Norfolk.
-The company has become the country’s largest specialist motor insurance brokers and employs around 1,850 staff.
+The company has become the country’s largest specialist motor insurance broker and employs around 1,850 staff.

 History

 The family-run business was formed by Adrian Flux in 1973.
+In the 1980's it was based in a small office on London Road, Kings Lynn.
 In 1990, it expanded by creating a specialist motorcycle division called Bikesure.
 As of 2017, Bikesure has its own office in North Lynn, Norfolk.

 In 1999, Adrian’s son David took over the running of the company after working his way up from the position of a clerk.

 In 2005, the company acquired Bishop’s Stortford-based Herts Insurance Consultants (HIC).
 This has since been rebranded as Sterling Insurance.

 In 2010, more than 3,000 extra policyholders were gained when Adrian Flux acquired Chartwell, a provider of insurance for disabled drivers.
 The companies already had historical links with Chartwell trading under the name Adrian Flux until 1973 when Adrian, a disabled driver himself, moved his business from Middlesex to Norfolk and June Richardson started to run Chartwell as its own entity.

 In 2016, Adrian Flux gained huge publicity as a result of launching what it described as the UK’s and “possibly the world’s” first driverless car insurance policy.

 In 2017, Adrian Flux stepped in to save more than 100 jobs at the Norwich branch of Swinton Insurance by taking over the lease of its call centre that was due to close.
 This gave the company its first office in the city.

 In 2020, the drive to expand continued with 185 people being hired as the business adapted to working remotely during the COVID-19 lockdowns.

 Sponsorship

+Motorsport

-Adrian Flux has had sponsorship deals with a number of high-profile figures in motorsport over the years including British Touring Car Championship legend Jason Plato, and single-seater racer Callum Ilott.
+Adrian Flux has had sponsorship deals in the British Touring Car Championship with a number of high-profile teams and figures including Jason Plato, Power Maxed Racing's Vauxhall Astra and Team BMR's Subaru Levorg GT.

+It has been the title sponsor of all-disabled motorsport outfit Team BRIT.

+Endurance driver and IndyCar driver Callum Ilott has also been backed by Adrian Flux throughout his motorsport career.

+Venues

+Adrian Flux has sponsored King's Lynn Stadium, a motorcycle, banger racing and stock car venue.
+They have also sponsored King's Lynn Town F.C. club's main stand.

-It’s been the title sponsor of BTCC’s Team BMR and all-disabled motorsport outfit Team BRIT, agreed a long-term naming rights deal with the King's Lynn Stadium motorcycle speedway, banger racing and stock car venue and became the lead brand associated with the British FIM Speedway Grand Prix.
+The brand has also been the lead brand associated with the British FIM Speedway Grand Prix.

+Adrian Flux has also sponsored King's Lynn's Festival Too music extravaganza.

+The Waterfront, an entertainment and night club venue located in Norwich, is also protected by Adrian Flux.

+Other Sports

-The company has also thrown its backing behind King's Lynn Town F.C. by sponsoring the club’s main stand, supported the town’s Festival Too music extravaganza, invested in the Lap of Anglia, a cycling fundraising event and helped protect the future and viability of The Waterfront, an entertainment and nightclub venue in Norwich.
+Flux has also invested in the Lap of Anglia, a cycling fundraising event.